 Unless otherwise prohibited by law, in informing the employee of risk, the information will include any information in RTAM's possession, including personal information, related to the risk of violence from persons who have a history of violent behavior and whom workers are likely to encounter in the course of their work.
 The personal information provided will be the minimum required to accomplish the purpose.
 Depending on the circumstances, appropriate steps will be taken to protect the employee or member, as far as reasonably practicable.

-X.10 Recommendation to Get Medical Help
+4.10 Recommendation to Get Medical Help

 If an employee or member has been the victim of violence, the employee or member will be:

+encouraged to get immediate medical help;

+given the opportunity to be examined by a physician; and/or

+encouraged to attend post-incident counseling, if appropriate.

-X.11 Workplace Violence Training
+4.11 Workplace Violence Training